SUBJECT: CVE-2020-15778 Improper Neutralization of Special Elements used in an OS Command (‘OS Command Injection’)

 However, several mitigation measures can be taken:

-Avoid Untrusted Inputs: Do not use scp
+- Avoid Untrusted Inputs: Do not use

-with untrusted inputs or in untrusted environments.
-This is a good general security practice, but is particularly important for mitigating this issue.
+scpwith untrusted inputs or in untrusted environments.
+This is a good general security practice, but is particularly important for mitigating this issue. - Use sftp instead of scp: The

-is a file copying tool that uses a different protocol and is not vulnerable to this issue.
+rsyncover SSH.rsyncis a file copying tool that uses a different protocol and is not vulnerable to this issue. - Use OpenSSH’s own scp replacement: OpenSSH has developed an in-house scp replacement called

-Remember to stay up-to-date on the latest patches and updates from the OpenSSH team, and consider switching to a more secure tool if scp
+Remember to stay up-to-date on the latest patches and updates from the OpenSSH team, and consider switching to a more secure tool if scp does not meet your security needs.

 REFERENCES: